The members of the PHISO Steering Committee will assist the Board of Trustees in managing the affairs of the organization.

 2. Naidyl Isis Bautista is Assistant Professor of Italian at the Department of European Languages, College of Arts and Letters, University of the Philippines, Diliman.
 She is also an affiliate faculty of the Center for International Studies, also at UP Diliman.
 She obtained a BA European Languages (cum laude) degree from UP Diliman in 2011 and a Master in Teaching Italian to Foreigners (Didattica dell’italiano a stranieri) from the Università per Stranieri di Siena in 2016.
 Her research interests are focused on materials development, language didactics, linguistics, and cultural studies.
 In 2017 her paper entitled La contestualizzazione dell’apprendimento della lingua Italiana nelle Filippine: Didattizzazione di una puntata di “Radici – l’altra faccia dell’immigrazione” sulle Filippine was published at the Università degli Studi di Milano’s open access journal Italiano LinguaDue, which concentrates in the field of teaching Italian as a second or foreign language and linguistic education in plurilingual and multicultural contexts.

-3. Pacita D. Fortin (Chair, International Studies department, Miriam College)
+3. Pacita D. Fortin (former Chair, International Studies department, Miriam College)

 4. Kebart P. Licayan earned his Master’s degree in International Relations at the S. Rajaratnam School of International Studies of the Nanyang Technological University (NTU) in Singapore.
 At the same time, he took a certification in Terrorism Studies and worked as a student research assistant at NTU.
 Mr. Licayan’s research interests include International Relations, security studies, Southeast Asian studies and terrorism studies.
 His previous program was in Political Science obtained from the Rizal Technological University, Philippines.